htmicron/htlrbl32l/Examples/Applications/HTLRBL32L-AT-Commands/README.md

 ### Serial Terminal Setup

+To use the UART interface you can choose between
-**** put a pic of pins TX(PA9) and RX(PA8) to a USB-Serial converter and connecting to a computer or simply connecting it to another microcontroller with a UART interface
+- connect the pins TX(PA9) and RX(PA8) to a USB-Serial converter and connecting it to a computer
+- connect to another microcontroller with a UART interface

+The parameters values to configure the serial communication are shown bellow

 | Parameter    | Value      |
 | ---------------- | ---------- |